Reading star Meite delighted after scoring four goals against Luton Town | Goal.com

 The 24-year-old winger joined Reading in the summer of 2016 and has been delivering spectacular performances for the side.

-The forward has so far scored 25 league goals in 86 appearances for the Madejski Stadium outfit, a performance that earned him a call-up to Ivory Coast national team.
+The forward has so far scored 25 league goals in 86 appearances for the Madejski Stadium outfit, a record that earned him a call-up to the Ivory Coast national team.

 He made his debut for the Elephants in a friendly against Togo in 2018 and now has two appearances for the West Africans.